 VBL Therapeutics has recently completed a phase 2 study evaluating safety and efficacy of its lead compound, VB-201, in patients with psoriasis.
-A second phase 2 clinical trial in psoriasis began in the last quarter of 2012 and is currently recruiting.
+A second phase 2 clinical trial in psoriasis began in the last quarter of 2012 and has recently completed enrollment.

 Psoriasis is a chronic immune system disorder that affects an estimated 125 million people worldwide, according to the National Psoriasis Foundation.